 Sometimes it may be tricky to find a nice place with WiFi to work from while on the road or as a creative freelancer.
 There’s always something.
 Whether it’s the lack of space, the loud background music, the insanely high prices or the slow internet, you name it, it is hard to find a nice place to work.
 Well, that’s about to change.

-During the past couple years a new format of café has been popping up all over the world with increasing popularity, the cafés warkspace.
-Relaxed atmosphere, relatively affordable prices, super fast WiFi, extra big tables and lots of light make these relatively new cafés workspace the perfect place for creatives and travellers alike to get their daily work done.
+During the past couple years a new format of café has been popping up all over the world with increasing popularity, the cafe workspace.
+Relaxed atmosphere, relatively affordable prices, super fast WiFi, extra big tables and lots of light make of these relatively new cafe workspace the perfect place for creatives and travellers alike to get their daily work done.
 A new form of office for those who don’t need (or don’t want) a regular office.
-Madrid has not stayed behind providing some very good alternatives for those wanderers looking for a nice place to work.
-To make it a bit easier for you, last time I was home I went on a research rampage and these are my top 5 cafés workspace in Madrid for the creative travellers.
+Madrid has not stayed behind, providing some very good alternatives for those wanderers looking for a nice place to work.
+To make it a bit easier for you on your next visit to Madrid, I went on a research rampage and these are my top 5 cafe workspace in Madrid for the creative travellers.

 Libreria Ocho y Medio

 Calle Martín de los Heros 11, Madrid (Metro: Line 3 – Plaza de España, or take a stroll down Gran Vía)